MishraNehal/GEMINI-lLLM-IMAGE-APP/README.md

 - If image generation is unavailable in your region/account/tier, comment the call in the UI or switch to text+vision analysis only.
 - You can easily adapt the wrapper to different Gemini model names.
+- **Conversation History**: All conversations are saved in session state during the app runtime.
+For persistent storage, consider adding database integration.
+- **Free Tier Optimization**: The app automatically trims conversation history and implements retry logic for rate limits.
 - For deployment, consider Streamlit Community Cloud, Hugging Face Spaces, or Docker.

 ## License